opensimworld/active-npcs/README.md

 Bob anim dance           : play animation "dance" . the animation must be in the inventory of the controller object

+Bob sound 1c8a3af2-6e5a-4807-a7a3-a42e5744217c 1.0   : The NPC will play the sound with the given UUID  at the volume specified by the second parameter (1.0 is max volume)

 Bob light                :  turn on/off a light the NPCs have on them

 Bob follow me            : self-explanatory